School Building Project

 • PreK to Grade 6: 626 students (includes 91 “seats outside of the project school” from PreK programs)

-• Colegrove Park Elementary School: Capacity for 420 students
+• Colegrove Park Elementary School: 381

 • Factors Affecting Enrollment: